Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 The `use_materialization_v2` flag is `False` by default and guards significant rewrites of the core materializations in `dbt-databricks` while they are still in an experimental stage.

-We currently plan to switch the default of this flag to `True` in 1.11.0, depending on user feedback.
+We plan to switch the default of this flag to `True` in 1.11.0, depending on user feedback.

 ### Changes to the Seed materialization